TJAdryan/astro_blog/src/content/blog/2025-05-15-Sometimes-Good-Things-Happen.md

 # Sort of a fairytale...
 Almost everything about CRISPR sounds magical, even its origins.
-Some of the first living organisms, are attacked by viruses, few survive.
-Some evolve an ability that allows them to snip the RNA out of the virus and hold on to it protecting themselves from future attacks.
-If they are attacked by the virus again, they can change the genetics of the virus, ending the threat.
-Thousands of years later, humans learn this secret and figure out how to use it save the lives of others.
+It began billions of years ago as an evolutionary arms race between some of the first living organisms—bacteria—and the viruses that hunt them (bacteriophages).

+When a virus attacked, it injected its own genetic code into the bacterium.
+While few survived, some evolved an incredible defense: they would find the invading viral DNA, snip out a specific piece, and save it.
+They stored this genetic "memory" inside their own DNA, in a special, repeating section called a CRISPR array.
+It became a "most wanted" gallery of past attackers.

+If that virus ever attacked again, the bacterium would quickly create a "guide" molecule (RNA) from that stored memory.
+This guide would team up with a powerful "scissor" enzyme (like the famous Cas9).
+This complex would then patrol the cell, and if it found a perfect match to the invader's DNA, the Cas9 scissors would slice that viral DNA apart, neutralizing the threat.

+Billions of years later, humans learned this secret.
+We figured out how to hijack this ancient bacterial system.
+By creating our own custom "guide RNA," we can now tell those molecular scissors exactly where to cut, allowing us to edit the genome of almost any living thing and opening the door to curing genetic diseases.

 <div style="text-align: center;">
   <img src="/img/2025-05-15-Sometimes-Good/legendcrispr.png" alt="Legend of CRISPR image" width="25%">